Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Conversely, to understand and analyze the specific sensory tasks required of students with complex needs, TVIs and O&M instructors need to work closely with these students’ other teachers and related service providers.
 By working with every member of the IEP team, TVIs and O&M instructors ensure their ability to target appropriate assessments and develop recommendations that are effective for each learning task and environment.

-Direct Instruction: TVIs and orientation and mobility instructors are the personnel on the education team who are experts on eye conditions and how to create accessible education programs.
-When assessments and IEP goals call for instruction in braille, O&M, disability-specific assistive technology, and optical devices, these lessons are best developed and managed by these professionals as appropriate.
-Additionally, fully qualified TVIs and O&M instructors are also the school personnel most familiar with the unique access and learning needs of children with visual disabilities and are best suited to provide direct instruction, modeling, and consultative support in other areas of the expanded core curriculum, such as age- and developmentally-appropriate social skills and career education.
+TVIs and Orientation and Mobility (O&M) instructors are the educational team’s experts on eye conditions and accessible education.
+They excel in developing programs involving braille, O&M, disability-specific assistive technology, and optical devices.
+These professionals are ideally suited for managing such lessons.
+Moreover, fully qualified TVIs and O&M instructors deeply understand the unique access and learning needs of children with visual disabilities.
+They are best positioned to offer direct instruction, model, and consult in other areas of the expanded core curriculum.
+This includes social skills and career education appropriate to the child’s age and developmental stage.

 This collaboration also includes supporting the student’s use of the communication device when that student goes to class with peers and by modeling use of the device and tactile symbols for the paraeducator who works directly with the student in the general education classroom.
 In isolation, any of these specialists working with the student would miss a crucial part of a complex learning activity.
 Together, they create a learning activity that meets the student’s goals and supports all participants’ needs to know the student’s tasks, symbols, and descriptor language to ensure consistent instruction and support of this complex learning activity.